Ten days of secret planning to rescue markets

 | LONDON/FRANKFURT

-LONDON/FRANKFURT Britain orchestrated this week's bold move by central banks to stave off a cash crunch in global markets, helping drive a plan that began to take shape around 10 days ago.
+LONDON/FRANKFURT Britain coordinated this week's bold move by central banks to stave off a cash crunch in global markets, helping drive a plan that began to take shape around 10 days ago.

-For months, central bankers have tracked with growing concern how the deleveraging among European banks, hurt by the tumbling value of euro-zone debt, was hurting global funding as banks sold off assets and brought cash back home.

-Last week, conditions grew particularly acute after a German bond auction failed to attract enough buyers.
-The Federal Reserve and the European Central Bank started serious discussions around the middle of last week, banking officials in Europe and the United States told Reuters.

-"It was the result of conversations which I initiated as chairman of what used to be known as the G10 governors, now the economic consultative committee, among a limited number of central banks," he told a news conference in London on Thursday.
+"It was the result of conversations which I initiated as chairman of what used to be known as the G10 governors, now the economic consultative committee, among a limited number of central banks," he told a news conference in London.

-The decision by the U.S. Federal Reserve, the European Central Bank and the central banks of Japan, Canada, Britain and Switzerland to provide cheaper dollar funding for banks eased credit strains and provided a fillip to market sentiment.
+The decision by the U.S. Federal Reserve, European Central Bank and central banks of Japan, Canada, Britain and Switzerland to provide cheaper dollar funding for banks eased credit strains stemming from the euro zone debt crisis and provided a longed-for fillip to market sentiment.

-Short-term funding costs eased on Thursday for the first time since July 22, when the latest phase of the euro-zone crisis took hold after European Union leaders failed to lay out detailed plans for a strong bailout fund.
+Funding costs dropped for the first time since the latest phase of the euro zone crisis took hold in late July.

-Several banking officials said there was no specific trigger for the action, and specifically denied rumours that a European bank was on the brink of collapse.
-Instead, they characterized the action as the culmination of many weeks of worry as financial strains had built.

-Even emerging markets, notably Eastern Europe and Asia, were feeling the pinch as European banks pulled back lending operations and put assets on the block, two banking officials said.
-Local banks that took up the slack had less access to dollar funding for their clients, bank officials said.

-Central bank officials from leading economies are in constant contact.
-They have cemented close relationships at the face-to-face meetings they hold every couple of months in Basel to exchange intelligence on financial markets and the economy.

-After the ECB and the Fed discussed conditions last week, the Fed's policy panel held a video-conference on Monday and agreed to cut the interest rate on its dollar swap lines.
+The Fed and ECB started seriously discussing Wednesday's move around the middle of last week, one European banking source said, and the Fed's policy panel held a videoconference on Monday at which it agreed to cut the interest rate on its dollar swap lines.

 The ECB has been watching the creeping credit freeze with growing alarm for more than half a year but its interventions -- lending banks in the euro zone half a trillion euros -- have failed to defeat fears they could be sucked under by the region's sovereign debt crisis.